Skip to main content

 1. Locate the Subtasks column in your task list.

-3. The Workflow Builder opens, where you can add and organize subtasks.
+3. The Task Builder opens, where you can add and organize subtasks.

 • Single Choice (radio buttons)